Skons/SOAS/README.md

 #### <a name='DS1307Optional'></a>DS1307 (Optional)

 With the DS1307 rtc module the clock keeps the time, also when the power is lost.
+There is also an STL file available to attach this component to the case.

 **No recharge mod**